MichaelsPlayground/TalkToYourNTAG424DNACard/readme.md

-# Talk to your Mifare NTAG424DNA card
+# Talk to your Mifare NTAG424 DNA card

 This is a sample app to demonstrate how to work with a Mifare NTAG424DNA card.